a-chris/faenz/README.md

 # Why

-In my quest for a GDPR-compliant analytics tool for my personal website and side projects, I dipped my toes into the Plausible free-period waters—and boy, was it was really good!
+In my quest for a GDPR-compliant analytics tool for my personal website and side projects, I had the opportunity to try the Plausible free-period and it was really good!

 At the end of the free-period I wanted to selfhost Plausible but it was too heavy for my trusty VPS with a humble 1 CPU and 1GB of RAM, that I also use for all my databases and personal projects.
 So I built my own solution using Ruby on Rails to be run on a low capable VPS and even on Render and similar services!